-The 2040 freight forecast uncovers significant freight challenges for many roads throughout the commonwealth.
-In particular, significant growth takes place on I-71/75 between the Brent Spence Bridge and the I-71/75 split (Figure 5-7).
+The 2050 freight forecast uncovers significant freight challenges for many roads throughout the commonwealth.
+Significant growth takes place on I-71/75 between the Brent Spence Bridge and the I-71/75 split (Figure 4-1).
 This corridor is particularly crucial for Kentucky's exports to Canada.
 Additionally, I-65 and I-64 see substantial growth.
 However, I-65 and I-75 see the highest tonnage on Kentucky's interstate highways.
-In addition, the impact of I-69 is not yet known and the full impact may be several years away, as adjacent states complete their segments of I-69.
+In addition, I-69 shows growth in highway tonnage, but the full impact may be several years away, as adjacent states complete their segments of I-69.

 Freight growth is not limited to the Interstate Highway System.
-Significant growth takes place on the NHS and some principle arterials, reflecting economic growth in rural areas of Kentucky.
+Significant growth takes place on the NHS and some principal arterials, reflecting economic growth in rural areas of Kentucky.
 This is important because, to maintain the supply chain and economic growth throughout the commonwealth, freight investment in Kentucky must be balanced between heavy volume interstate highways and NHS highways that service local freight generators.

-Figure 5-7: Kentucky FAF Freight Tonnage, 2040
+Figure 5-8.
+Kentucky FAF Freight Tonnage (2050)